witchcraftjs/nuxt-electron/README.md

 A `routeRules` redirect won't work, because it will trigger a request to electron's file protocol handler which we don't know what to do with.

-A redirect from a page (e.i. `if (process.client && isElectron) { navigateTo("/app") }`) works, but it takes a little big of time to navigate.
+A redirect from a page (e.i. `if (process.client && isElectron) { await navigateTo("/app") }`) works, but it takes a little big of time to navigate.
 This is still needed for development redirecting, but not in production.

 #### Build